ShaikhBorhanUddin/Brazilian_E_Commerce_Data_Analysis/README.md

 | `geolocation`                       | Geolocation details by zip code                |

 ## SQL Queries
 The following analytical questions are addressed in this project.
-Relevant visualizations (where applicable) in tableau are also provided.
+Relevant visualizations (where applicable) in Tableau are also provided.
 1. **Total sales revenue per month**
 2. **Top 5 most selling product categories**
 3. **Average delivery time by state**